US/Euro pillage masking as Humanitarian Aid

 So why bother against these dreams of the BlackBerry-smartphone contingent?
 Against the NGOs' useless waste of money ...For whose entertainment shall we sing our agony?
 In what hopes?
 That the destroyers, aspiring to extinguish us, will suffer conciliatory remorse at the sight of their own fantastic success?" -- Ezili Dantò on the UN Donor March 31st Conference.
 (See also, Tell the Truth About Haiti Forum with Ezili Dantò of HLLN.)

 The colonial marketplace called Haiti - which the World Superpower amuses itself with, by apportioning off, at will, to various nations and commercial allies - needs no more to be a Bush-Clinton dream place except to get rid of the recalcitrant African population and import a more submissive workforce.
-Maybe China has been approached to help in this next step?
+Maybe China or India have been approached to help in this next step?

 Conflicting pretensions, narratives and loud mama and papa Clinton declarations aside, the stark reality is that Haiti’s impoverishment feeds the do-gooder brand of the US and is used to enrich the NGO industry, private para-military firms, not to mention the resource extraction cartels.
-US/Euro humanitarian aid masks the feudal pillage and plunder currently going on behind the UN/US military occupation.
+US/Euro humanitarian aid masks the feudal pillage and plunder currently going on behind the US colonial occupation with a UN "MINUTAH" moniker.